Whoaa512/starred/README.md

 ## Go

+- [erning/gorun](https://github.com/erning/gorun) - gorun is a tool enabling one to put a "bang line" in the source code of a Go program to run it, or to run such a source code file explicitly.
+It was created in an attempt to make experimenting with Go
+- [bitfield/script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
 - [maragudk/goqite](https://github.com/maragudk/goqite) - Go queue library built on SQLite and inspired by AWS SQS.
 - [anaskhan96/soup](https://github.com/anaskhan96/soup) - Web Scraper in Go, similar to BeautifulSoup
 - [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.